sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  SCA use provided copyright credit is given and no changes are made to the content.
 The contents of the document are posted at http://www.sca.org and further reproduction on other Internet sites is expressly forbidden.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 2

-* * * * *

- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 3

-* * * * *

-Introduction
+# Introduction

 This document is designed to provide a basic structure for the safe and effective administration of siege engine activities within the SCA.
 These regulations are designed to provide a common structure for siege activities while giving the individual Kingdoms as much freedom as possible to develop their own structure for the support of these activities.